 - After an attempt on Bran’s life, Catelyn decides to go to King’s Landing to uncover the truth about the knife the assassin tried to use.

 - Jon starts training after arriving at Castle Black.
-He notices that some boys dislike him and becomes their friends by teaching them how to fight.
+He notices that some boys dislike him and becomes their friend by teaching them how to fight.

 - Ned reaches King’s Landing and meets with the small council.
 He meets Catelyn and learns of the assassination attempt on Bran.